alonsocampana/PanThera/README.md

 Code for the publication "PanThera: Predicting the effect of Combination Therapy using Deep Neural Networks".

 # Overview
 PanThera aims at predicting arbitrary combination therapies.
-A pre-trained ensemble containing 10 replicas of PanTHera trained on different subsets of the ALMANAC data, and an interface to generate predictions for arbitrary treatments are provided.
+A pre-trained ensemble containing 10 replicas of PanThera trained on different subsets of the ALMANAC data, and an interface to generate predictions for arbitrary treatments are provided.

 # Requirements
 This package is supported for Windows, macOS and Linux.
 The package has been tested using Debian GNU/Linux 10 and Ubuntu 20.
 GPU acceleration with CUDA 12.4 support is required to run our experiments.